ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 ## the deploy.sh

-The deploy script is concerned about stoping the old version of the app on the host and starting up the latest version instead.
+The deploy script is concerned about stooping the old version of the app on the host and starting up the latest version instead.

 ```bash